Vincent M. DeOrchis

 Partner

-Vincent M. DeOrchis is a partner in the Firm’s Maritime and Transportation Industry Group.
+Vincent M. DeOrchis is a partner in the firm’s Maritime and Transportation Industry Group.
 He also runs the firm’s Maritime Law Trainee Program which provides foreign lawyers (and P&I Club claims handlers) with an opportunity to observe the practices of maritime and transportation law in the United States.

 Prior to joining Montgomery McCracken, Vince was a founding partner with DeOrchis & Partners.
 He has handled many of the leading cases in U.S. maritime law involving cargo, charter party, limitation of liability and hull claims.